-In 2015 TfL charged passengers a total of nearly £75 million after they failed to tap their cards (though that's the total and not all of that will be able to be reclaimed), and it's already up to £33+million this year.
+In 2016 TfL charged passengers a total of nearly £73 million after they failed to tap their cards (though that's the total and not all of that will be able to be reclaimed).
 Yet there's a quick way to get up to a year's charges refunded, and some have got back £70+.

 Just log on to the TfL website to view your journey history.
 Look for routes with a yellow warning triangle – they're usually incomplete.
 Then submit your claim by filling in the form below the information.
 We've a full how-to in the TfL Overcharge Refunds guide.

 What if my Oyster card is lost or stolen?
 If you lose your Oyster card or it's stolen, notify TfL and it will transfer your credit onto a new Oyster card and prevent anyone from using the old card – as long as the card is registered.
 For more information on what to do in this scenario, see TfL's Oyster Refunds and Replacements guide.